Jack H. Vaughn: Marine officer in World War II

 During World War II, Vaughn served as an officer in the United States Marine Corps as a rifle company commander and a combat intelligence officer from 1942 to 1946.
 Vaughn saw combat in Eniwetok, Guam, and Okinawa.
 Vaughn left the Marines with the rank of captain.
 Vaughn earned the Purple Heart during his service.
 "I was wounded three times, all in the rear end," says Vaughn.

-After returning from World War II, Vaughn earned a Master of Arts in 1947 in Romance Languages from the University of Michigan and a Masters in economics.
+After returning from World War II, Vaughn earned a Master of Arts in 1947 in Romance Languages from the University of Michigan and a master's in economics.

 Vaughn taught Spanish, French and Latin American affairs while he was at the University of Michigan and was also the head boxing coach.
 "I wanted to be a professor of French literature," says Vaughn.
 Vaughn continued fighting to earn extra money while he worked at the University of Michigan.
 "I ended up losing the sight in my right eye in 1948," says Vaughn.
 "So in 1949, I went to the State Department."